 First, the cost of a full store remodel is not cheap.
 According to the National Association of Convenience Stores (NACSonline.com), the average cost of a store remodel is $409,582.
 When you add in the lost sales if you close your doors during a remodel you are facing a significant investment.

 Very few c-stores can afford losing customers.
 You operate in a very competitive market where loyalty is tough to earn.
 The last thing you want to do is give competitors a chance to steal your customers.
 This issue alone can keep you from committing to a major store improvement project.

 Another challenge you will face is creating an effective design and floor plan for your store.
 Like redecorating your home, there are so many choices you will need to make.
 These decisions will affect your sales and profitability for many years to come.
 You must choose wisely.
 But, who can you turn to for help and expertise?

-After you select a design concept and floor plan, you must then source all the materials your customers will see including gondola shelving, counters, and décor package.
+After you select a design concept and floor plan, you must then source all the materials your customers will see including gondola shelving, store fixtures, counters, and décor package.
 You will then need to find an experienced contractor you can trust to execute the work.
 Finding the most reliable sources is critical and requires a great deal of research, organization, and commitment.

 You get the idea, there are many choices to consider and decisions to weigh.
 But take heart, improving your store doesn’t need to cost a fortune or require you to shut down your store and kill your income.

 We have a solution: we call it the DisplayMax Store Refresh Program.